Chat with a Librarian Frequently Asked Questions

 As you chat, keep in mind that it may take a few minutes for the librarian to respond.
 The librarian may need time to assess your question, locate online sources, and compose a response.
 While you wait, you can continue to use other programs on your computer or use another browser window connected to the Internet.
 If you wish to end the chat session, please let the librarian know before you click on Exit.

 As you chat, a transcript of the session is recorded.
 At the end of the session, you will be prompted for your email address.
 If you would like a copy of the transcript, enter your address.
 The transcript provides links to web sites and online resources viewed during the chat session.
 It serves as a reminder of how to access the online sources you viewed during the chat session.

-You will receive guidance on how to search CLUES, online databases and other electronic resources.
+You will receive guidance on how to search the Sofia Discovery tool, online databases and other electronic resources.

 You can expect help on learning how to utilize online resources.
 For example, if you were looking for a list of companies operating in a particular sector or geographic area, the librarian would help you find an appropriate source but would not actually provide the list of companies.
 In addition, where information about library procedures or services is readily available on our web site, the librarian will direct you there.